yzhao062/pyod/README.md

     Combination by MOA ROC:0.9263, precision @ rank n:0.4688
     ````
 ---

+### How to Contribute & Collaborate

+You are welcome to contribute to this exciting project, and we are pursuing
+the toolkit in prestigious academic venues, e.g.,
+[JMLR](http://www.jmlr.org/mloss/) (Track for open-source software).

+If you are interested in contributing:

+- Please first check Issue lists for "help wanted" tag and comment the one
+you are interested

+- Fork the repository and add your improvement/modification/fix

+- Create a pull request

+To make sure the code has the same style and standard, please refer to models,
+such as abod.py, hbos.py or feature bagging for example.

+You are also welcome to propose your ideas by open an issue or drop me an email
+at yuezhao@cs.toronto.edu

+---

 ### Reference
 [1] Breunig, M.M., Kriegel, H.P., Ng, R.T. and Sander, J., 2000, May.
 LOF: identifying density-based local outliers.
 In *ACM SIGMOD Record*, pp. 93-104.
 ACM.